 A PRACTICAL GUIDE TO COCKTAIL CLARIFICATION

 Clarification is the process of removing suspended particles from ‘unclear’ liquids that reflect and distribute light, making the substance appear ‘clear’.
-There are several methods to achieve this, but today we’ll mainly look at filter clarification and share a recipe that uses milk washing for you to test out.

-As Death & Co. pointed out in the superb Cocktail Codex, consider the differences between filtered coffee and coffee prepared in a French press.
-The coffee is lighter in colour, more transparent and lighter in body/ mouthfeel after passing through the filter.
-Whereas, by contrast, the French press delivers a much denser, bold cup of coffee that’s noticeably more opaque.
-This a useful analogy when considering the clarification process when used with cocktails.
+As pointed out in the Cocktail Codex, consider the differences between filtered coffee and coffee prepared in a French press.
+The coffee is lighter in color, more transparent and lighter in body/mouthfeel after passing through the filter.

-- Filter clarification: this uses filters to block particles, allowing clear liquid to pass through to give you the desired result.
+Filter clarification: this uses filters to block particles, allowing clear liquid to pass through to give you the desired result.

-- Gel clarification: particles are isolated and trapped in a gel, with clear ones induced to leak through a process called syneresis and cloudy ones left in the gel.
+Gel clarification: particles are isolated and trapped in a gel, with clear ones induced to leak through a process called syneresis and cloudy ones left in the gel.

-- Gravitational clarification: separating by density, using racking or tools like a centrifuge, gravity is used to allow particles to separate out of the liquid.
+Gravitational clarification: separating by density, using racking or tools like a centrifuge, gravity is used to allow particles to separate out of the liquid.

 This is achieved by manipulating milk proteins (particularly, casein) to bind with the astringent components of liquids.
 When the acid curdles the milk, the casein is trapped and then removed.

-Well, milk washing can provide an added dimension in terms of flavour or textures – and, as an older technique with a nice backstory, it has the ‘wow factor’ for storytelling to customers.
-It can be refrigerated and stored easily for long periods.
-But, as Dave Arnolds points out, there’s a fantastical foam and froth that can be teased out when a milk washed spirit is shaken.
+Milk washing results can be refrigerated and stored easily for long periods.
+But, as Dave Arnolds points out, there’s a fantastical foam and froth that can be teased out when a milk-washed spirit is shaken.

-Aeration creates a wonderful texture to milk washed drinks, but it can lose its vitality – as Arnolds says: it doesn’t go bad, it just loses its awesomeness.
+Aeration creates a wonderful texture to milk-washed drinks, but it can lose its vitality – as Arnolds says: it doesn’t go bad, it just loses its awesomeness.

-Now, naturally, it’s not a hugely practical process to be rolling out during service at the bar – but when treated at volume, prebatching before shifts, it provides a unique, altered ingredient that can be responsible for an interesting conversation with a customer or a few extra bucks on the bill.
+Now, naturally, it’s not a hugely practical process to be rolling out during service at the bar – but when treated at volume, pre-batching before shifts, it provides a unique, altered ingredient that can be responsible for an interesting conversation with a customer or a few extra bucks on the bill.

-MILKWASHING RECIPE – SCOTCH & SODA
+MILK-WASHING RECIPE - SCOTCH & SODA

-The recipe will yield a full bottle of milk washed whisky, perfect for batching before service and offering a quick, very unique take on the classic Scotch & soda combo.
+The recipe will yield a full bottle of milk-washed whisky, perfect for batching before service and offering a quick, very unique take on the classic Scotch & Soda combo.

 RECIPE (yields 1L)

-- 400ml Johnnie Walker Black Label
+- 13.5 oz.
+Johnnie Walker Black Label

-- 375ml Whole milk
+- 12.5 oz.
+Whole milk

 - 3 Tsp citric acid